cronn/vitest-file-snapshots/packages/vitest-file-snapshots/README.md

 the following features:

 - Zero configuration: snapshot files are named based on the test name
-- Automatic serialization of snapshots as JSON (default) or text (string values only)
+- Multiple snapshot formats: JSON, text
-- Automatic serialization of native JS values like `undefined`, `Number.NaN` or `Date` objects.
+- Automatic serialization of native JS values like `undefined`, `Number.NaN` or `Date` objects in JSON

 ## Getting Started